Leelu55/Articulus/README.md

 - Hands-free learning using Text-To-Speech and Speech-To-Text technology to enable voice-controlled lessons
 - Grammar hints in lessons to improve language skills
 - Learning with flash cards-based system, repeating correctly answered words in increasingly greater intervals.
 This learning method is based on the <a href="https://en.wikipedia.org/wiki/Spaced_repetition">spaced repetition</a> learning technique
-- Statistics of learning progress, frequency and a overview of former lessons to increase learning motivation
+- Statistics of learning progress, frequency and an overview of former lessons to increase learning motivation

 ## Develop and Extend

-Issues and :beetle: are welcome, just create an issue.
+Issues and :beetle: are <a href="https://github.com/Leelu55/Articulus/issues/new">welcome</a>

 Pull requests are welcome, feel free to contribute, change, and reuse.